How to plan your business exit

 What are the possible types of business exits?

-Here are a few examples of business exit strategies.
+Here are a few examples of company exit strategies.

 Business exit options: